Hello to Virgin Atlantic's new Flying Icons

-It’s farewell to the Flying Lady as Virgin Atlantic reveals new ‘Flying Icons’, which will adorn the brand new fleet of aircraft.
+Virgin Atlantic has revealed its new ‘Flying Icons’, which will adorn the brand new fleet of aircraft.

 The new high flyers are a diverse range of men and women, representing modern Britain.
-They will appear on the four brand new Airbus A350-1000 aircraft the airline is introducing this year, followed by a further eight aircraft by 2021.
+They will appear on the four brand new Airbus A350-1000 aircraft the airline is introducing in 2019, followed by a further eight aircraft by 2021.

 The Flying Lady, who has decorated Virgin Atlantic’s aircraft for more than 30 years, is based on the pin-up girls made famous in the 1930s and 1940s by Alberto Vargas.
 But the airline wants the new imagery to reflect the diversity of Britain today.